 Once you can tell that she’s getting more comfortable, place her in a cat carrier and put her in a room with the door closed.
 Let your dog back into the house to explore and smell the scent of the cat.
 Allow him to get comfortable in the house again before moving on.

-As you'll see in my video, the best way to learn how to introduce a dog to a cat face-to-face is with the help of a pet gate.
-The gate will keep the animals separated while still allowing them to see and smell each other.
+As you’ll see in my video, the best way to learn how to introduce a dog to a cat face-to-face is with the help of a pet gate.
+When you have dog gates at home, they will keep the animals separated while still allowing them to see and smell each other.